Managing Models and Graphs Under Version Control

 Renaming or deleting elements that are referenced from other packages.

 Changing properties of relationships that cross package boundaries.

-To learn about Check Out locks, see Check Out and Edit Version-Controlled Items.
+To learn about Check Out locks, see Check out and edit files.

 To move a diagram file in or out of a project folder